juxor/afaq/markdown/secH3.md

 and the Inca States until they were replaced by Spanish invaders.
-Under the Emperor Domitian, the Roman State became the principal 'interest' in the empire, superseding the interests of even the landed aristocracy which held such primacy in Mediterranean society. . .
+Under the Emperor Domitian, the Roman State became the principal 'interest' in the empire, superseding the interests of even the landed aristocracy which held such primacy in Mediterranean society. . . _

->

-> "Near-Eastern State, like the Egyptian, Babylonian, and Persian, were virtually extended households of individual monarchs . . .
+> _"Near-Eastern States, like the Egyptian, Babylonian, and Persian, were virtually extended households of individual monarchs . . .
 Pharaohs, kings, and emperors nominally held the land (often co-jointly with the priesthood) in the trust of the deities, who were either embodied in the monarch or were represented by him.
-The empires of Asian and North African kings were 'households' and the population was seen as 'servants of the palace' . . .
+The empires of Asian and North African kings were 'households' and the population was seen as 'servants of the palace' . . . _

->

-> "These 'states,' in effect, were not simply engines of exploitation or control in the interests of a privileged 'class.' . . .
+> _"These 'states,' in effect, were not simply engines of exploitation or control in the interests of a privileged 'class.' . . .
 The Egyptian State was very real but it 'represented' nothing other than itself."_ [**Remaking Society**, pp. 67-8]